 DISPUTE RESOLUTION POLICY

 Any dispute should first be discussed with the people involved.
-If it is not resolved, students may bring their complaints to the Instructional Coordinator, who will attempt to resolve the issues within three (3) working days.
+If it is not resolved, students may bring their complaints to the, registrars, Instructional Coordiantor, or the Senior Manager, Arina Tanase (arina.tanase@LCC.issbc.org) who will attempt to resolve the issues within three (3) working days.
 If the problem is still not resolved, a more formal resolution process can be followed.

-- If the complaint is between a student and the Instructional Coordinator, and/or cannot be resolved through informal discussions, the student may forward the issue, in writing, directly to the Manager of LCC, who will attempt to resolve the issues within three (3) working days.
+- If the Senior Manager cannot resolve the complaint, is absent or is named in the complaint, the student may forward the issue in writing directly to the Division Manager of LCC, Bonnie So (bonnie.So@LCC.issbc.org) who will attempt to resolve the issues within three (3) working days.

 - Languages Canada can act as an advocate for ESL students if there is a complaint related to a possible Code of Ethics violation by the school.
 See http://www.languagescanada.ca/en/contact